AbstractMenus/Docs/general/actions.rst

 	  }
 	]

-There is several required params:
+There is several required parameters:

 :key: Unique id (name) of the recipe.
 :shape: Workbench cells.
 It shows in which shape you want to layout the objects.